kean/articles/2017-01-16-lets-build-uistackview.markdown

 The `.firstBaseline` and the `.lastBaseline` alignments only make sense for views like `UILabel` which has some content with actual baselines (like text).

-This alignment is again very similar to the previous ones.
-It uses an auxilary spacer, it connects spacer to the stack view, etc. The only constraints that stick out are new **UISV-text-width-disambiguation** constraints.
-This is quite surprising.
-There is no trace of this behavior neither in the [UIStackView documentation](https://developer.apple.com/reference/uikit/uistackview) not in headers.
-You can see what those constraints do, but why and when does `UIStackView` add those constraints remains mystery to me.
-Those constraints are not implemented in [Arranged](https://github.com/kean/Arranged) for the above reasons.
+The set of constraints is similar to the previous scenario: it uses an auxiliary spacer, connects the spacer to the stack view, etc. But there is one discrepancy – **UISV-text-width-disambiguation** constraints.
+Without these constraints, the layout would be ambiguous – the layout system won't be able to decide which text container to prioritize.
+I would say that this is a user error, and it looks like Apple decided to automatically correct it to produce a layout that's not completely broken.
+But there is no trace of this behavior neither in the [UIStackView documentation](https://developer.apple.com/reference/uikit/uistackview) not in headers, and because of that, I decided not to implement these constraints in [Arranged](https://github.com/kean/Arranged).

 <a name="UIStackViewAlignment.lastBaseline"></a>